Christian Solidarity Worldwide: Independent advocacy

+History

+In the 1997, Baroness Caroline Cox founded CSW, which had splintered from Christian Solidarity International.

+CSW's current president is Jonathan Aitken, who succeeded Baroness Cox in 2006.

-Key Strategies
+Strategies

 CSW's current Annual Report (2010/11) states that its purpose is to be a voice for justice, pursuing religious freedom for all.
 To accomplish this, they use four key strategies: